lechmazur/step_game/README.md

 - **DeepSeek-R1**: "P2, P1's sudden ""pivot"" to 3?
 A ruse.
 Their 19 steps scream 5 to win.
 Block them or lose.
 P1, your ""caution"" reeks of desperation."
 - **DeepSeek-R1**: "P3, your greed ends here.
 Discipline secures our survival."
 - **DeepSeek-R1**: "Rigidity hands P1 the game.
 Adapt strategically.
 Ally now to dethrone P1, then compete."

+- **DeepSeek-R1 05/28**: "P3, you keep proposing rotations that give P1 instant victory at 20!
+Are you allied with them?"
+- **DeepSeek-R1 05/28**: "P3 claims they'll play 3, but that could be misdirection.
+The only way to prevent them from reaching 23+ is to mirror their exact move and force a collision."
+- **DeepSeek-R1 05/28**: "P3, that's absurd!
+You're asking us to hand you the victory."
+- **DeepSeek-R1 05/28**: "P2, you're making a mistake!
+P1 is manipulating you - they want you at 19 so they can take 5 next round and win at 23!"

 - **DeepSeek-V3**: "P2, P3, last round showed that trying to block me backfired for both of you."
 - **DeepSeek-V3**: "P2, your repeated collisions and silence are self-destructive."